norunners/vert/README.md

 ```

 ##### Hello world example using struct values:
-The vert function calls `print` with the struct value `Data` converted from the js object.
+The converter calls the `print` function with the `Data` struct value, which was converted from the js object.
 ```go
 type Data struct {
     *js.Object